Skip Top Navigation Bar

 Selection sort proceeds like this:

-- Find the smallest remaining value, starting at index 2, which is 5, and insert it at index 0, resulting in 1 3 5 7 9.
+3. Find the smallest remaining value, starting at index 2, which is 5, and swaps it with the value at index 2, resulting in 1 3 5 7 9.

 The final result is: